 The symptoms of the Patella groove include the pain that is causing the frequent limping.
 This condition is usually due to the too shallow patella groove that is not adequately secure.

 This is another disease that affects the male Teacup Pomeranian and mostly occurs when the dog is in the puberty stage.
-During this disease, the male Teacup Pomeranian loses the hair.
+During this disease, the male Teacup Pomeranian loses its hair.

 The Teacup Pomeranians’ other health issues include Colobomas, microphthalmia, ametropia, increased intraocular pressure, cardiac pressure, and reproductive abnormalities.